I don’t think I’ve ever seen a scam program like Auto Mobile Code, and that’s because of all the insane number of

 - More offers and things to buy after you join.

 - I’d say this is very confusing to get going with, even if you’re not a beginner.

 Final Rating: Auto Mobile Code

 Red Flag (Scam)

 0 out of 10 stars.
-I have nothing good to say.
+I have nothing good to say about this program!